reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 * An inception block

 Network structure defines **hypothesis space**.
 In other words, we can limit the space to a series of specific tensor operations, which maps input data to output one, by selecting specific network structure.

+### Loss Function & Optimizer: The Key to Adjust Learning Process
+After defining the network structure, we should select two more things:

+* **Loss function (Objective function)**: Should be minimized while training.
+* **Optimizer**: Decides how to update the network, based on loss function.
+Embodies specific kind of SGD.

+A network with multiple output can have multiple loss functions, one per each output.
+However, since SGD sets only one scalar loss value as base, all loss will be calculated the average and combined to one scalar in the network with multiple output.

+### Selecting Object Function
+It is very important to select appropriate object function for a problem.
+We will study general choices in detail later.

+(Examples)

+* Classification problem with two classes: **Binary crossentropy**
+* Classification problem with multiple classes: **Categorical crossentropy**
+* Regression problem: **Mean squared error**
+* Sequence learning problem: **CTC(Connection Temporal Classification)**

+## 3.2 Keras Introduction